-Our budget deficit will approximate \$86.6 billion over both 1975 brief time on both of them.
+Our budget deficit will approximate \$86.6 billion over both 1975 and 1976.
+There are two major reasons for this and I want to spend a brief time on both of them.
 Aside from the effects of my proposed tax reduction, the deficits anticipated for the two fiscal years are largely the result of aspects of the budget and tax system that respond automatically to changes in the economy.
 For example, in the case of an economic slowdown, Federal tax collections slow down as incomes and profits slide and unemployment benefits rise sharply.
 These stabilizing forces are, of course, good but they also cost us money.

 Aid to the unemployed -- including the special measures I proposed and were enacted -- will be \$12.7 billion larger in 1976 than in 1974.

 This will provide income support for more than 14.5 million beneficiaries and their families.
 While receipts would be \$30 billion higher in 1975, these aid to the unemployed is up \$9 billion over 1974.
 All/factors -- apart from any other considerations -- more than account for the deficits expected in 1975 and 1976.

-The second major reason for our budget deficite is this, the uncontrollable nature of much of the budget -- remendous built-in costs that keep rising from year to year and consistently put us in difficulty before we even begin consideration of a new budget.
-Let us look at some of these figures: In the ten fiscal years from 1967 to and including 1976, Federal payments - 7 - for individuals rose about 400 percent.
+The second major reason for our budget deficits is this, the uncontrollable nature of much of the budget -- remendous built-in costs that keep rising from year to year and consistently put us in difficulty before we even begin consideration of a new budget.
+Let us look at some of these figures:

+In the ten fiscal years from 1967 to and including 1976, Federal payments for individuals rose about 400 percent.
 What does that mean?
 Payments for individuals -- or transfer payments as they are sometimes called -- are Social Security, Federal retirement benefits, Medicare and Medicaid, public assistance and related programs, and so forth.
 These outlays skyrocketed from nearly \$42 billion in 1967 to a "must" allocation of more than \$165 billion in 1976.

-Government expenditures now account for almost one-third of our Gross hill for almost one-third of our Gross National Product.
+National Product.
 But if these programs continue at anywhere near their current rate of growth -- more than twice that of the GNP -- government expenditures at all levels -- Federal, state and local -- could slice away more than half of our GNP within two decades.

 (MORE)

-It is time to recognize that we cannot give away more than we
+It is time to recognize that we cannot give away more than we produce.

-produce.
 It all comes down to that.